Andrii-Radyhin/Image-object-counter/README.md

 ![alt text](images/Corner.PNG)

-For this image, it is the same situation: two bricks that can have parts inside a wall:
+For this image, it is the same situation: two bricks that can have parts inside the wall:

 ![alt text](images/corner2.png)